oxfam logo

 Since October 7, violence in Gaza and Israel has escalated significantly.
 On 7 October, Israel was attacked by the Hamas organization, killing 1200 Israelis and taking over 250 Israelis, including 38 children, hostage, 96 of whom are reported to still be held in Gaza.

-Swedish government, demand a ceasefire now!
+Swedish government, demand a permanent ceasefire now!

 Signatures